RPDPR/Helpdesk-API/README.md

 # Helpdesk API

-A robust and scalable RESTful API for a Helpdesk system designed to streamline customer support ticketing and issue resolution.
-The system features a role-based access control mechanism with distinct workflows for Clients, Support Agents, and Administrators.
+A robust Helpdesk API for ticket management with role-based access control for Clients, Support Agents, and Administrators.

 ## Quick Start